ScottLogic/blog/_posts/2016-07-07-time-travel.md

 title: Time Travel and The Future of HTML5 Productivity
 date: 2016-07-07 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 summary: In this talk I'll review how the functional programming style of frameworks such as React, ImmutableJS and Redux have paved the way for novel techniques that once again support rapid  development cycles
 layout: video_post
 video_url: https://www.youtube.com/embed/K-OzXD6S_4Q
 short-author-aside: true